darthblanc/darthblanc/README.md

 I'm always excited to work on:

+- 🚀 **API Development** - Building high-performance REST APIs with FastAPI
+- 🤖 **AI/LLM Applications** - LangChain integrations, chatbots, and intelligent systems
 - 📱 **Mobile Applications** - Flutter, React Native, or native development
 - 🌐 **Web Projects** - Full-stack applications with modern frameworks
-- 🤖 **Machine Learning** - Data science, predictive models, and AI applications
+- 🧠 **Machine Learning** - Data science, predictive models, and AI applications
 - 🎨 **UI/UX Design** - Creating beautiful and intuitive user experiences

 Feel free to reach out if you have an interesting project or just want to chat about tech!